Is Sugar Addictive

-Sugar has long been a staple in our diets, but recent scientific research is shedding light on the addictive nature of this sweet substance.
-In fact, studies are now suggesting that sugar can be as addictive as many other dangerous substances, such as alcohol, tobacco, cocaine, and heroin.
+Sugar has long been a staple in our diets, but recent scientific research is shedding new light on the addictive nature of this sweet substance.
+Is sugar addictive – yes!, science now shows that sugar is an addictive substance akin to alcohol, tobacco, cocaine, and heroin.
 This ground-breaking revelation has led to a growing consensus among experts that sugar should be added to the list of dangerous and addictive drugs.

 Understanding Addiction